 Technology is changing at an exponential pace, to a lesser degree, as is what we are understanding about cognitive learning.
 Don’t be afraid to push back and ask why not!

-PS- Within two years of implementing a behavior mod and giving her SFY, Jess went from the abilities of a toddler to a young woman that is learning what it is like to be her age.
+PS- Within two years of implementing a non-traditional behavior mod, and giving her SFY, Jess went from the abilities of a toddler to a young woman that is learning what it is like to be her age.
 We believe the best is yet to come!